 - It is important to not irritate the ear, it is recommended that you sleep on the non-pieced side (or sleep on your back if both ears are pierced).
 Use the un-pierced ear when talking on the telephone (or earphones if both are pierced).

 Pierced Belly Buttons or Nipples

-- Pierced belly buttons heal in 6-12 months, pierced nipples heal in 6-8 weeks.
+- Pierced belly buttons heal in 6-12 months, and pierced nipples heal in 6-8 weeks.

 - Options for cleaning area with salt water soaks: Make a suction seal between cup and belly button by leaning over cup, then lie down on a towel, lie on your back, cup should be sealed to abdomen.
 Soak the area for at least 10 minutes.
 Rinse with plain water.
 Dry the area thoroughly after soaks.

-- OR, Clean the area with salt water soaked cotton swabs or Q-tips.
+- OR, Clean the area with salt water-soaked cotton swabs or Q-tips.
 Soak the area for at least 10 minutes.
 Rinse with plain water.
-Dry the area thoroughly after soaks.
+Dry the area thoroughly after soaking.

 - Do not remove the stud for 8 weeks.
-Healing may take 12-24 weeks, depending on location of piercing.
+Healing may take 12-24 weeks, depending on the location of the piercing.